Enecuum/docs/faq.md

 You can buy ENQ on the [available exchanges](https://enecuum.com/buy) using our [guide](how-to-buy.md).

+#### Can I buy ENQ with a bank card?

+ENQ test coin, backed by ERC-20 token is no longer sold by Suex.
+Pay bу card service will return with native coins distribution.

 #### How do I swap?

 In a nutshell, to swap ERC-20 tokens you just bought to testnet ENQ coins which will be used in the app, you need to install MetaMask, import your ETH account there, log in to [wallet.enecuum.com](https://wallet.enecuum.com) and select the amount you need to swap.